syncfusion-content/ej2-react-docs/ej2-react/installation/linux-installer/download.md

 # Download Syncfusion<sup style="font-size:70%">&reg;</sup> React Linux Installer

-The Syncfusion<sup style="font-size:70%">&reg;</sup> installer is available from the [Syncfusion](https://www.syncfusion.com/) website.
-Select the appropriate download based on license type:
+Download the Syncfusion<sup style="font-size:70%">&reg;</sup> JavaScript/React Linux installer from the [Syncfusion](https://www.syncfusion.com/) website.
+Depending on the license type, download either the trial installer or the licensed installer.

-- **Trial Installer**: Use to evaluate the product for 30 days.
+- **Trial Installer**: For evaluating the product for 30 days.
-- **Licensed Installer**: Use if a valid Syncfusion license is available.
+- **Licensed Installer**: For customers with a valid Syncfusion license.

+## Prerequisites

+Before downloading, ensure the following:

+* A registered Syncfusion account (required for both trial and licensed downloads).
+* For licensed downloads, a valid Syncfusion license associated with your account.
+* The installer is a `.zip` archive; on Linux, ensure you have a tool such as `unzip` available to extract it.

-## Download the Trial Version
+## Download the Free Trial Version

 The 30-day trial can be obtained in two ways:

-1. Download the Free Trial setup (offline installer).
+1. Downloading the Free Trial setup.
-2. Start a trial from the account pages if components were installed via NPM or NuGet.
+2. Starting a trial from the account pages if components were installed via [NPM](https://www.npmjs.com/search?q=syncfusion%20ej2).

 ### Download Free Trial Setup